It’s the season for sex outside!

 6 Tips for Having Amazing Sexy Times in a Tent

-- Get the grime off.
+Get the grime off.
 For most people, sex outside is better when you’re clean—or you at least smell like it.
-So, once you’re more than a day into a trip that’s far from a hot shower and you’ve gotten sweaty or dirty, you’ve got a few options: Wet wipes are your friend (good for both before and after); use biodegradable soap and a little heated stream water for a quick scrub of the important bits; or jump in a river or lake for an exhilarating, fresh feeling.
+So, once you’re more than a day into a trip that’s far from a hot shower and you’ve gotten sweaty or dirty, you’ve got a few options: Ph balanced cleansing wipes like the Afterglow Cleansing Wipes are great for both before and after.
+Use biodegradable soap and a little heated stream water for a quick scrub of the important bits; or jump in a river or lake for an exhilarating, fresh feeling.
 If you’re using soap—even the biodegradable kind—always wash and rinse onshore at least 200 feet away from water.

 Sex outdoors can add zest and spice to your life and your relationship, but it helps to remember a little planning goes a long way.
 Follow these guidelines, and on your next camping, backpacking, or hiking trip, have fun doing it like the bears do…In the woods.